What are the advantages / benefits of outsourcing payroll?

 How secure from a cyber security perspective is outsourcing payroll?

-It’s very likely that your payroll being outsourced with be very much more secure than you could achieve in-house.
+It’s very likely that your payroll being outsourced will be much more secure than you could achieve in-house.
 But it’s also possible that it could be less secure.
 So check the security systems and credentials of your intended provider.

 What does PAYE mean?